TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Detailed Experiment Setups

 \subsubsection{ProfileBio}

-ProfileBio is a synthetic benchmark for evaluating joint generation of mixed-type profiles with a free-form biography field grounded in structured attributes.
-Each record contains two \numc{numerical attributes}, five \catc{categorical attributes}, and one \txtc{free-form text attributes}
+ProfileBio is a synthetic dataset for evaluating the joint generation of mixed-type personal profiles with a free-form biography text grounded in structured columns.
+Each record contains two numerical columns, five categorical columns, and one text column: